 § 93A-38.
-Suspension, revocation or denial of license.
+Suspension, revocation or denial of certification.

-The Commission shall have the power to suspend, revoke, deny issuance, or deny renewal of license to operate a private real estate school.
-In all proceedings to suspend, revoke or deny a license, the provisions of Chapter 150B of the General Statutes shall be applicable.
-The Commission may suspend, revoke, or deny such license when it finds:
+The Commission shall have the power to suspend, revoke, deny issuance, or deny renewal of certification of a private real estate education provider.
+In all proceedings to suspend, revoke or deny a certification, the provisions of Chapter 150B of the General Statutes shall be applicable.
+The Commission may suspend, revoke, or deny such certification or renewal thereof when it finds that the applicant or principal thereof or holder of such certification has done any of the following:

-- That the applicant for or holder of such license has refused or failed to comply with any of the provisions of this Article or the rules or regulations promulgated thereunder; - (2) That the applicant for or holder of such license has knowingly presented to the Commission false or misleading information relating to matters within the purview of the Commission under this Article; - (3) That the applicant for or holder of such license has presented to its students or prospective students false or misleading information relating to its instructional program, to the instructional programs of other institutions or to employment opportunities; - (4) That the applicant for or holder of such license has failed to comply with the provisions of any contract or agreement entered into with a student; - (5) That the applicant for or holder of such license has at any time refused to permit authorized representatives of the Commission to inspect the school, or failed to make available to them upon request full information relating to matters within the purview of the Commission under the provisions of this Article or the rules or regulations promulgated thereunder; or - (6) That the applicant for or holder of such license or any officer of a corporate licensee or corporation applying for a license, any partner of a partnership licensee or partnership applying for a license, or any member of a limited liability company licensee or limited liability company applying for a license has pleaded guilty, entered a plea of nolo contendere or been found guilty of a crime involving moral turpitude in any state or federal court.
+- (1) Refused or failed to comply with any of the provisions of this Article or the rules or regulations promulgated thereunder. - (2) Knowingly presented to the Commission false or misleading information relating to matters within the purview of the Commission under this Article. - (3) Presented to its students or prospective students false or misleading information relating to its instructional program, to the instructional programs of other institutions or to employment opportunities. - (4) Failed to comply with the provisions of any contract or agreement entered into with a student. - (5) At any time refused to permit authorized representatives of the Commission to inspect the school, or failed to make available to them upon request full information relating to matters within the purview of the Commission under the provisions of this Article or the rules or regulations promulgated thereunder. - (6) Pleaded guilty, entered a plea of nolo contendere or been found guilty of a crime involving moral turpitude in any state or federal court.